 Navajo rugs and Oriental rugs are so specialized that you need a qualified, credentialed appraiser.

 - WE DON'T BUY OR SELL RUGS.
 Our business is the appraisal of Navajo rugs, Oriental rugs and American Indian weavings - not buying or selling so there is no conflict of interest.
 It is duplicitous for any appraiser to appraise an item and then offer to buy it.
-We don't do that so therefore I can objectively determine the value of your rug.
+We don't do that so you get an objective determination of the value of your rug.
 No other appraiser is in the position of being so fully immersed in the Navajo rug and Oriental rug business that does not buy or sell rugs.
 Because of this, you receive an accurate and objective appraisal.

 - I have been in the unique position of being able to examine a multitude of Navajo rugs and Oriental rugs and other weavings from around the world.
 I examine a varying and constant flow of all types of rugs and I have the opportunity to inspect, research and study them.
 That gives me a tremendous advantage over a normal Indian arts dealer or Oriental rug dealer who, for the most part, looks at the same rugs day after day.
 Because of this unique situation, I can accurately determine the type, origin, age and value of your Navajo rugs, Oriental rugs, American Indian weavings or other area rugs.
 Therefore, you receive correct information.

 - I do business with many Indian arts dealers and Oriental rug dealers across the country and regularly survey their inventories.
 I can observe the quality, condition and asking price of rugs because I do regular business with these retail dealers.
 The knowledge gained this way aids greatly in the appraisal your Navajo rugs or Oriental rugs.
 Your valuations will be accurate.